deepaksreeram/Vigilance-Q/README.md

 4. Open the Case Plan in Maestro and check for any remaining validation errors.
 5. **Action App User Assignment** - From within the Case Plan, open the Properties of each Action App (Data Review & Verification, Evidence Validation, and Quality Review), navigate to Assignment, and assign a user to each app.
 This must be completed before publishing; otherwise, human tasks will have no assigned user.

-### 5.4 Import Data Fabric Schema, Sample Data & Context Grounding
+### Import Data Fabric Schema, Sample Data & Context Grounding

-1. Import the Data Fabric schema using the Vigilance Q DataFabric Schema.json file provided in the Prerequisites section (5.1).
+1. Import the Data Fabric schema using the Vigilance Q DataFabric Schema.json file provided in the Prerequisites section.
-2. Import the sample data for batch PTC-006 using the Vigilance Q_EntityData.xlsx file provided in the Prerequisites section (5.1).
+2. Import the sample data for batch PTC-006 using the Vigilance Q_EntityData.xlsx file provided in the Prerequisites section.
 Ensure the data is loaded into the corresponding Data Fabric entities.
-3. Upload the Context Grounding resource files provided in the Prerequisites section (5.1) to a Storage Bucket.
+3. Upload the Context Grounding resource files provided in the Prerequisites section to a Storage Bucket.
 These files contain the rule and reference documents used by the different agents.
 4. Create an Index for the Storage Bucket containing the context grounding files.
 This enables the agents to perform context grounding and retrieve relevant documents during execution.

-### 5.5 Publish & Deploy
+### Publish & Deploy

 1. Once all validation errors are resolved and Action App users are assigned, publish the package.
 2. Deploy the solution to your target Orchestrator folder.
 3. Allocate the required license(s) to that folder.
 4. Configure the Data Fabric trigger to automatically start a Case whenever a new batch record is added in the LIMS entity.

-### 5.6 Run the Demo
+### Run the Demo

 1. Add a new batch record to the LIMS entity in Data Fabric representing batch `PTC-006`.
 2. A new Maestro Batch Quality Case is automatically created.